NineBit-Computing/ciq-py-client/README.md

 MIT License © NineBit Computing

+## 🤝 Contributing

+Pull requests are welcome!
+Please check DEVELOPER.md and ensure:

+- Tests pass
+- Lint/format clean
+- Coverage is not broken

-## ✉️ Contact
+## 📬 Questions?

-Questions?
-Reach out via ninebit.in or raise an issue in the GitHub repo.
+Email us at support@ninebit.in or visit [NineBit Computing](https://ninebit.in?utm_source=pypl) or raise an issue in the GitHub repo.

-## Contributing

-While we value open-source contributions to this SDK, the code is generated programmatically.
-Additions made directly would have to be moved over to our generation code, otherwise they would be overwritten upon the next generated release.
-Feel free to open a PR as a proof of concept, but know that we will not be able to merge it as-is.
-We suggest opening an issue first to discuss with us!
+© NineBit Computing, 2025